All of the Details on Giuliana Rancic's 2018 SAG Awards Dress

 REX/Shutterstock

-Giuliana Rancic just set the 2018 SAG Award red carpet standard with a three-toned metallic gown.
+Giuliana Rancic just set the 2018 SAG Awards red carpet standard with a three-toned metallic gown.

 The E! host was one of the first to appear on the carpet, in anticipation of an exciting list of celebrity guests.
 As a red carpet pro, her metallic look shined bright against the SAG backdrop, making us even more excited for the fashion to come.